Last Updated on February 7, 2023 by Matt

 One thing to note: when going downhill with a fully charged battery, attempting to use the electric brake will cause the scooter to temporarily shut down and the electric brake will not work.
 This happens because the battery is getting overcharged, and the scooter shuts down to prevent malfunctions.

-I’ve actually experienced this a few times.
+I’ve experienced this a few times.
 Don’t panic, it’s nothing to worry about, just brake using either the disc brake or the rear fender brake and stop the scooter.
 Restart your scooter and drive for a while without using the electric brake.
 The battery will drain and you can use the regenerative brake system again.

 The braking with any of the systems is very smooth.
-The company markets the braking as “on a dime”, but I wouldn’t really describe it as such.
+The company markets the braking as “on a dime”, but I wouldn’t describe it as such.

 However, I consider that to be a plus, since braking dead in place may cause you to fall off your scooter.
 Friends with scooters that have brakes this strong, or have tightened their brakes too much, have told me that this happens a lot.
 Not very fun.